marashlyansuren/boarding-cards/README.md

 ### Some Descriptions ###

-1. I do not write strong controller, wich will validate the input and develop response
+1. I do not write strong controller, which will validate the input and develop response, there was no time, I do it vary simple
 2. I do not write so much comments on functions and think that the best comment it is the function by itself ( book: Clean Code )
 3. There was no time to write much more unit test but ii is one of my strong side.
 4. There was one endpoint and I could not show my strong knowledge from RESTFull API area